video

 show help recursively and exit

-psifx video tracking samurai inference
+psifx video tracking sam3 inference

 MASK_DIR